Levertion/mcfunction-langserver/notes/scope format.md

 `"*x*-start"`: Start of a value with characters as start and end markers (like `{` and `[`).
 An accompanying `"start"` should also exist
 `"*x*-end"`: Same as `"*x*-start"`
-`"punctuation"`: Should exist on all characters used as a separator or start/end
+`"punctuation"`: Should exist on all characters used as a separator or start/end `"string"`: If the scoped value is a string `"quoted"`: If the string is quoted
+`"unquoted"`: If the string is unquoted